LINKIWI/orion-server/README.md

 #### Support for MQTT

-Sorry, this is not planned.
-To keep the server simple and friendly for small-scale deployments, only HTTP is supported.
+To keep the server simple and friendly for small-scale deployments, only HTTP reporting is supported.

+However, Orion has limited support for publishing location events to a Kafka broker for real-time stream processing applications.
+When a Kafka broker address is specified in configuration, Orion will automatically emit JSON-serialized location messages to Kafka when the server receives a location publish.

 #### Docker